hpc-carpentry/hpc-shell/_episodes/05-scripts.md

    in the first permissions field.
 4. **Group:** This is the user group of the user who owns the file.
 Members of this user group have permissions indicated in the second permissions field.
-5. **Size of file:** This is the size of a file in bytes, or the number of files/subdirectories if we are looking at a directory.
+5. **Size of item:** This is the number of bytes in a file, or the number of [filesystem blocks](https://en.wikipedia.org/wiki/Block_(data_storage)) occupied by the contents of a folder.
 (We can use the `-h` option here to get a human-readable file size in megabytes, gigabytes, etc.)
 6. **Time last modified:** This is the last time the file was modified.
 7. **Filename:** This is the filename.